Skip to main content

 Highland Park is about double the price of Speyside whiskies like Glenlivet or Glenfiddich and is on par with Macallan 12 Year.

-• Smoothness: Macallan is the smoothest 12-year-old single malt I've had, and Highland Park 12 ranks just below that.
+• Smoothness — Macallan is the smoothest 12-year-old single malt I've had, and Highland Park 12 ranks just below that.

-• Flavor: There’s a hint of bite that nips at the periphery, with slight peatiness that gives it a more sophisticated flavor and aroma.
+• Flavor — There’s a hint of bite that nips at the periphery, with slight peatiness that gives it a more sophisticated flavor and aroma.

-• Overall Impression: Well done!
+• Overall Impression — Well done!
 Highland Park 12 packs quite a bit into a mid-range single malt without sacrificing too much.
 I agree with online reviews that it’s a recommended choice for first-time single malt whisky drinkers, offering much more to experience compared to Macallan 12.

 Update 7/25/15

 After two weeks and my fourth dram, I’ve noticed the character of the whisky has improved.
-It might just need some time to breathe or perhaps I’m becoming more accustomed to it—maybe a bit of both.
+It might just need some time to breathe or perhaps I’m becoming more accustomed to it.
+Tonight, I’m pairing it with Swiss cheese and plain crackers; the cheese helps cleanse my palate before each sip.
+Although it’s improved, I must admit my preference still leans toward Macallan.

 Update 9/2/15

 My apologies for my initial hesitation!
 This whisky truly needs time to breathe.
 It has become a rather exquisite drink.
 I had a particularly enjoyable evening where I imbibed several drams, and it was incredible.
+It took quite a while for Highland Park 12 to reveal its true character, but it has proven itself a worthwhile addition to my liquor collection.
+I’ll likely buy another bottle in the near future.

 Comments